1. CUSTOMIZE YOUR TOOLBARS

 Extend both lines till they intersect, the intersection is the center of the circle.

-Finally select the ellipse tool and keep pressed the [Ctrl] and [Alt] keys, click on the intersection and drag till the circle touch the 3 points.
+Finally select the ellipse tool and hold pressed the [Ctrl] and [Alt] keys, click on the intersection and drag till the circle touch the 3 points.

 Note: Verify the circle touches the 3 Points, CorelDraw isn't very accurate drawing circles.